rTiGd2/Mumble-URL-Fix-Window/README.md

 https://raw.githubusercontent.com/rTiGd2/Mumble-URL-Fix-Window/main/mumble.reg

 Right click the link above and save it somewhere.
+If your browser wants to save as .txt (or does save as .txt) then remove the .txt (the file needs to end in .reg to enable double clicking to install it.)